Please ensure Javascript is enabled for purposes of website accessibility

 The employer and training provider will formally sign-off your readiness for the independent End Point Assessment (EPA) at 'gateway'.
 Gateway is the point at which you have met and can confidently apply the minimum knowledge, skills and behaviours required, as detailed within the apprenticeship standard.

-Performance in the EPA will determine your overall apprenticeship grade i.e. pass or distinction.
+Performance in the EPA will determine your overall apprenticeship grade i.e. pass, merit or distinction.

 When will I attend?

-This apprenticeship programme consists of 'on-the-job' and 'off-the-job' training.
-You will receive on-the-job training from your employer and will also be allowed 20% off-the job training, which will involve independent study.
+This apprenticeship programme consists of on-the-job and off-the-job training.
+You will receive on-the-job training from your employer and complete independent study as part of your off-the-job learning.

 What will I achieve?